Overgaden Oven Vandet 50: Olsen family, 1850s1880s

+20th century

+The property belonged to etatsrådinde T M Olsen.
+Other residents included business executive Steffen Berg and lawyer H Mollerup.

 Architecture

 The building consists of four storeys over a raised cellar and is topped by a Mansard roof.
 It is seven bays wide and his a three-bay central projection.
-The gateway in the left-hand side of the building is topped by a fanlight and the Keystone features a relief of an ancher and an inscription.
+The gateway in the left-hand side of the building is topped by a fanlight and the Keystone features a relief of an anchor and an inscription.

 Cultural references

 The building is used as a location in the 1953 feature film Kriminalsagen Tove Andersen.